-- Posted by Neil H. Buchanan

 In my previous posts about the sociopathy that has taken over the Republican Party, I have mentioned in particular the cruel policies that Ryan and his cohorts have tried (and often succeeded) in imposing on the country's weakest citizens.
 The Tea Partiers' cavalier attitude about literally taking food out of the mouths of children, for example, strikes me as an especially clear example of deranged ideology run amok.

-Again, however, we might ask if it is possible to make the best case for the idea that Ryan et al. are not being deliberately cruel.
+Again, however, we might ask if it is possible to make a decent case for the idea that Ryan et al. are not being deliberately cruel.
 Maybe they think that their policies are going to lead to a net decrease in human suffering.
 Ryan, in fact, has argued that his policies are designed to end the problem of "dependency" that supposedly flows from having poor people receive their (minimal) subsistence from government payments, rather than from working.
 (The existence of the working poor -- whose minimum wages and Earned-Income Tax Credits Ryan would gladly eliminate -- is an inconvenient detail.)
 Ending that dependency, he argues, will make poor people and their children better off.

-Even if we were looking only at evidence of good faith, of course, we cannot simply accept that Ryan has a different view of how policies work, and leave it at that.
+Even if we were looking only at evidence of good faith, however, we cannot simply accept that Ryan has a different view of how policies work, and leave it at that.
 If he really believes that trickle-down economics works, then he has to have evidence to support it.
 When he not only ignores the evidence against trickle-down, but aggressively works to shoot the messengers bearing that evidence, then he is not merely a misinformed guy who would change his mind if only he knew better.
 There are plenty of ideas that sound good in theory.
 Willful ignorance and rejection of evidence is not merely a matter of believing in a bad theory.
 It is evidence of bad faith.

 Setting that aside, however, it is difficult even to understand how Ryan's world would work.
 If we take away people's support, he argues, then they will learn to support themselves.
 But how will this happen?